Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 “Once upon a time there were four little Rabbits, and their names were - Flopsy, Mopsy, Cottontail, and Peter. ”

-~ The Tale of Pete Rabbit, Beatrix Potter, 1901
+~ The Tale of Peter Rabbit and other Stories, Beatrix Potter, 1902

-There really was a real Peter Rabbit!
-He was a Belgian buck rabbit named Peter Piper and the second rabbit that Beatrix Potter kept as a pet - the first was named Benjamin Bouncer, who was the inspiration for Benjamin Bunny.
+If you are Clan Gregor, calm yourself with a supper of milk and blackberries, or some chamomile tea, and try to look kindly on any visiting garden rabbits or hedge bunnies.
+Today is their day!
+Beatrix Potter, author of the beloved children's tale first published in 1902, was born today, July 28th, in 1866.
+Potter based her tales on a real rabbit, a Belgian buck rabbit named Peter Piper and the second rabbit that Beatrix Potter kept as a pet!
 The rabbits were part of a menagerie of animals that Potter and her brother adopted as children, which also included birds, lizards, mice, snakes, snails, guinea pigs, bats, dogs, cats, and even hedgehogs.
-Historians also believe that Potter derived the details for Peter Rabbit's infamous nemesis, the bad-tempered Scot Mr. McGregor from both her mycology mentor, Charles McIntosh, and her landlord, Atholl McGregor! 🐇 🥕
+Historians also believe that Potter derived the details for Peter Rabbit's infamous nemesis, the bad-tempered Scot, Mr. McGregor, from both her mycology mentor, Charles McIntosh, and her landlord, Atholl McGregor! 🐇 🥕

 With strong affinities for Scotland, the author of the beloved Peter Rabbit books was born this day, July 28th in 1866, the only daughter of a family of wealth and privilege, who renounced their roots in trade for a place in London society.